 Box is a Cloud-based internet company with products for virtual collaboration, E-signatures and workflow automation.
 It was founded in 2005, with offices in Redwood City, U.S, Sydney, Japan,France, the Netherlands and Sweden.

-Box embraced virtual first last year when Aaron Leevie announced that Box employees (fondly referred to as Boxers) will get the option to work from anywhere till the end of 2020.
+Box embraced virtual first last year when Aaron Leevie announced that Box employees (fondly referred to as Boxers) will get the option to work from anywhere until the end of 2020.

 Teams now interact company-wide using tech stack that includes Box, Zoom, Slack,Okta and G Suite.
 And the plan is for them to remain a digital-first organization.